Veterans Administration Delays Reporting of Adverse Provider Behavior

 Even with the limited requirement of provider-type, reporting adverse behavior to the NPDB is mandated, but not enforced, so its accuracy relies on self-reporting without any checks in place to monitor correct reporting.
 While federal law requires institutions to report medical doctors and dentists to the NPDB, that law leaves out every other licensed, certified, and registered health care practitioner who all have the capacity to harm patients.

 This has a compounding effect on fraud and patient endangerment in the U.S. health care system with the Veterans Administration being the largest employer of health care providers.

 The databases that are available and federally mandated for use by health care institutions to use for screening and monitoring health care practitioners, the NPDB and the OIG’s LEIE, do not offer enough information to understand the full picture on a health care practitioner.

-The Fraud Abuse Control Information System (FACIS) dataset, created and maintained by Verisys Corporation, reveals an historical and full view of a practitioner whether licensed, certified or registered.
-Verisys, for its FACIS dataset, has been collecting and aggregating data on health care practitioners across all jurisdictions and taxonomies since 1993, and actively acquires data from some 5,000 primary source publishers in real time.
+The Fraud Abuse Control Information System (FACIS) dataset, created and maintained by Verisys Corporation, reveals a historical and full view of a practitioner whether licensed, certified, or registered.
+Verisys, for its FACIS dataset, has been collecting and aggregating data on health care practitioners across all jurisdictions and taxonomies since 1993, and actively acquires data from some 5,000 primary source publishers in real-time.